oracle-livelabs/database/datapump-x-platform-migration/03-XTTS_PreChecks/XTTS_PreChecks.md

 ## Introduction

-In this lab, you will unzip the XTTS V4 files on source/target and create the XTTS properties file required by the tool.
+In this lab, you will execute common XTTS pre-checks.

 Estimated Time: 15 minutes